 For detailed information about credit institutions conducting business in EEA Member States please consult the EBA Credit Institution Register.

 With regard to entries in the column headed 'Legal form', which are, by their very nature, in most cases untranslatable, it should be pointed out that terminological similarities are not to be taken to indicate that the legal status is the same.
 With regard to entries in the column headed 'Deposit Guarantee Scheme', it should also be pointed out that the fact that a credit institution is covered by a particular deposit guarantee scheme does not necessarily imply that all types or amounts of deposits are eligible for compensation under the scheme.
-This will depend on the rules applicable to the deposit guarantee scheme, as set out in Directive 94/19/EC of the European Parliament and of the Council of 30 May 1994 on deposit-guarantee schemes and the national rules that have implemented this Directive.
+This will depend on the rules applicable to the deposit guarantee scheme, as set out in Directive 2014/49/EU of the European Parliament and the Council of 16 April 2014 on deposit guarantee schemes, OJ L 173/149 of 12.6.2014, and the national rules that have implemented this Directive.

 Each national supervisory authority publishes on a regular basis a register of authorised credit institutions at national level.
 Information on national registers may be more detailed and/or more up-to-date.